That nagging pain in the ball of your foot!

 You might be suffering from Sesamoiditis if:

-• You feel a dull ache, pain or discomfort when walking barefoot or wearing supportive shoes.
+• You have sharp pain right under your big toe, in the ball of your foot.• You feel a dull ache, pain or discomfort when walking barefoot or wearing supportive shoes.

 • You have a lot of pain under your big toe when you're active.